DefinitionThis section has been translated automatically.

 Direct ImmunofluorescenceThis section has been translated automatically.

 Linear IgG and C3 deposition at the dermo-epidermal junction.
-Type IV collagen, which is localized in the lamina densa, could be analyzed as an antigen.
-It could be shown that collagen type XVII (BP180) in normal human keratinocytes and normal human oral keratinocytes binds directly to collagen type IV (Kamaguchi M et al. 2019).
-If collagen type IVa (COL4A5) antibodies are detected, kidney involvement must be expected (Sueki H et al. 2015).
+Type IV collagen, which is localized in the lamina densa, could be analyzed as antigen.
+Collagen type XVII (BP180) was shown to bind directly to collagen type IV in normal human keratinocytes and normal human oral keratinocytes (Kamaguchi M et al. 2019).
+If collagen type IVa (COL4A5) antibodies are detected, renal involvement must be expected (Sueki H et al. 2015).

 Note(s)This section has been translated automatically.